Azurblau/AzBot/README.md

 # Installation:
 - Make sure you have [ULX](http://steamcommunity.com/sharedfiles/filedetails/?id=557962280) and [ULib](http://steamcommunity.com/sharedfiles/filedetails/?id=557962238) installed.
 - Download the addon and extract it into your `garrysmod/addons/` folder, to get the following file structure: `garrysmod/addons/d3bot/lua/...`, `garrysmod/addons/d3bot/data/...`, and so on.
+It's important that the folder inside `addons` is named `d3bot` (Don't name it `D3bot` or anything else), otherwise it will not work!
 - Copy all navmeshes from the addon's path `data/d3bot/navmesh/map/...` to `garrysmod/data/d3bot/navmesh/map/...`.
 - Adjust the configuration in `lua/d3bot/sv_config.lua` as you wish.
 - Done